 What does it accomplish?

-The 7,500-square-foot exhibition, featuring more than 80 artworks, brings the marine debris problem into perspective for its visitors.
-It examines the global “big picture” and the complex relationship between humans, the ocean, and a culture of consumption, all the way down to how debris affects the pristine Alaska wilderness.
-The exhibition features findings of a 2013 expedition to study marine debris in Alaska.
+The 7,500-square-foot exhibition, featuring more than 80 artworks, brought the marine debris problem into perspective for its visitors.
+It examined the global “big picture” and the complex relationship between humans, the ocean, and a culture of consumption, all the way down to how debris affects the pristine Alaska wilderness.
+The exhibition featured findings of a 2013 expedition to study marine debris in Alaska.
 The boat carried scientists, including the NOAA Marine Debris Program’s Alaska Coordinator, as well as artists, educators and documentary filmmakers.
 In just one day at Hallo Bay, a brown bear haven in Alaska’s Katmai National Park, the expedition team removed four tons of debris, including fly swatters, fishing gear, and plastic bottles, from the coastline.
 Some of the artwork in the exhibition incorporates trash gathered during that journey.
 Take a look at this video highlighting the expedition from National Geographic producer J.J.
 Kelley:

 Gyre was organized by the Alaska SeaLife Center and the Anchorage Museum, with contributions from multiple organizations and artists.
 The NOAA Marine Debris Program partnered with the Anchorage Museum on this project as part of its Prevention through Education and Outreach Partnership grants.
 The exhibit is titled Gyre: The Plastic Ocean.

 Gyre acknowledged the key role plastics have played in everything from modern medicine to automobile safety.
 However, since plastic in the marine environment is recognized as a significant problem, the exhibition does ask visitors to examine their personal plastic footprint — how they use plastics, and how they re-use or dispose them.